-In connection with the appointment of Ms. Myers, the Company and Ms. Myers entered into an offer letter providing (i) an initial annual base salary of \$850,000; (ii) an annual bonus opportunity with a target of 150% of base salary, up to a maximum of 200% of the target bonus; (iii) an annual grant of performance-based restricted stock units with a target value of \$3,937,500 (max value of 200% of target) that will vest 50% after two years and 50% after three years, subject to continued service and the Company's achievement of predetermined goals related to non-GAAP net income and relative total shareholder return consistent with the fiscal 2024 grants to other executive officers; (iv) an annual grant of restricted stock units with a value of \$3,937,500 that will vest annually over three years, subject to continued service; (v) a one-time make-whole grant of restricted stock units with a value of \$3,000,000 that will vest annually over three years, subject to continued service; and (vi) a one-time make-whole cash award of \$1,000,000, 50% of which is payable following the Effective Date, with the remainder payable on the first anniversary thereof, subject to continued service, subject further to a pro-rata repayment obligation in the event of Ms. Myers' resignation or termination for cause within the first twelve months of employment.
+As disclosed in our fiscal 2023 proxy statement, in connection with the appointment of Ms. Myers as Chief Financial Officer, the HRC Committee approved HPE's entry into an offer letter with Ms. Myers providing (i) an initial annual base salary of \$850,000; (ii) an annual bonus opportunity with a target of 150% of base salary, up to a maximum of 200% of the target bonus; (iii) an annual grant of performance-based restricted stock units with a target value of \$3,937,500 (max value of 200% of target) that will vest 50% after two years and 50% after three years, subject to continued service and HPE's achievement of predetermined goals related to non-GAAP net income and relative total shareholder return consistent with the fiscal 2024 grants to other executive officers; (iv) an annual grant of restricted stock units with a value of \$3,937,500 that will vest annually over three years, subject to continued service; (v) a one-time make-whole grant of restricted stock units with a value of \$3,000,000 that will vest annually over three years, subject to continued service; and (vi) a one-time make-whole cash award of \$1,000,000, 50% payable following commencement of her HPE employment, with the remainder payable on the first anniversary thereof, subject to continued service, subject further to a pro-rata repayment obligation in the event of Ms. Myers' resignation or termination for cause within the first twelve months of employment.